aragostinho/aragostinho.github.io/_posts/2015-03-11-titulo-teste.markdown

 **Introduction**

 If you started to work with AWS services and need to transfer your files to S3 buckets and your solution has many and large directories with thousands or millions files, this article can be useful to you.
 In this article i'll show and provide a simple solution based in a recursive function, after that i will demonstrate two code changes that will increase the performance during the execution plan achieving the goal efficiently.
-Finally, you can get the solution  [CopyFasterToS3](https://github.com/aragostinho/CopyFasterToS3) in Github :)
+Finally, you can get the solution  [CopyFasterToS3](https://github.com/aragostinho/CopyFasterToS3).
+Enjoy it  :)

 **A simple scenario**